Protocentral/protocentral_sensything/docs/4-web-server.md

 ---
-menu: Getting started
+menu: Sensything as a Web server
-parent: experiments.md
+parent: Getting started.md
 weight: 3
 ---
 # Sensything as a Web server